a16z/jolt/book/src/future/proof-size-breakdown.md

-With HyperKZG commitments, Jolt's proof size today (or in the very near term) is 35KB-200KB.
+With HyperKZG commitments, Jolt's proof size (with no composition/recursion) today (or in the very near term) is 35KB-200KB.

 Here is the breakdown of contributors to proof size: